 The College, as a whole, has limited its travel on all levels.
 Students are strongly encouraged during the semester to avoid out-of-state travel, however, there are no travel restrictions in place.
 While traveling in New York, students need to wear their masks and practice social distancing.
 Manhattan College remains an open campus and welcoming of its commuter student body.
-Please note that any student traveling to a state on New York's COVID-19 travel advisory list would be required to complete the 14-day quarantine prior to being able to return to campus activities.
+Before traveling be sure to check New York's COVID-19 travel advisory.

 All residence halls will operate at a reduced capacity to ensure that students will be able to maintain social distancing (6 feet).
 Residence Life has allowed for housing selection and placed students in “families” that will share living spaces, kitchens and bathrooms.

 Floormates are considered “families” and can be grouped together according to state mandates and will act as your primary grouping on campus.

 Opening-week floor meetings will introduce new norms related to visitation, bathrooms and common areas.
 Pursuant to New York City and State regulations, all individuals who enter a residence hall will be required to wear a face mask for the duration of time spent in the building.
 The only exception will be resident students when they are occupying their assigned room/suite.